web-platform-tests/interop/proposal_guide.md

 [Web Platform Tests project (WPT)](https://github.com/web-platform-tests/wpt).
 This means that, to be accepted:

-* The proposed feature must be covered by WPT tests.
+* The proposed feature must be covered by web-platform-tests.

 * The test coverage must be sufficient to represent a meaningful assessment of implementation quality and interoperability.